DJ LeMahieu Preview, Player Props: Yankees vs. Rays

-DJ LeMahieu and his .375 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the New York Yankees against the Tampa Bay Rays and Zach Eflin on August 25 at 6:40 PM ET.
+On Saturday, DJ LeMahieu (.415 on-base percentage in past 10 games, 90 points above season-long percentage) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Nationals.
+In his most recent game, he hit two homers in his most recent appearance (going 3-for-4) against the Rays.

 DJ LeMahieu Game Info & Props vs. the Rays